ABOUT ZOOM

 It is important that your software is up to date.

-Find out if a background software is using your bandwidth, use “Task Manager” on windows or “Activity Monitor” on mac.
+- To find out if a background software is using your bandwidth, use “Task Manager” on Windows or “Activity Monitor” on Mac.

 3: CONFIGURE ZOOM FOR PODCAST RECORDING